Cross-sectional weight for self-completion questionnaire in wave 6

 Also, out of interest - why did you decide to discontinue indscub_xw?

-#4 Updated by Peter Lynn almost 3 years ago
+#4 Updated by Peter Lynn about 3 years ago

 Most of these (4,656) are the IEMB sample, who by definition do not have any of the "ub" weights.
 The other 15 are odd cases that cannot be assigned a weight due to missing crucial household grid information.
 These should be treated as having a weight of zero for each of the 3 ub_xw weights.